-- There are “4 Ps” in the structure of schools: positions, policies, practices, and procedures.
+- 4 Ps: There are “4 Ps” in the structure of schools: positions, policies, practices, and procedures.

-- Less concrete, more intrinsic factor to engaging student voice throughout education.
+- Intangibles: Less concrete, more intrinsic factors to engaging student voice throughout education.

-- Even more so, schools can be, and usually are, any combination of those characteristics.
+- Multiple Personalities: Even more so, schools can be, and usually are, any combination of those characteristics.

 Here is an example of how structure and culture can be barriers to student voice.